jonahedmundson/kelowna_weathercrash/README.md

 The purpose of this project is to investigate the relationship between local weather trends and vehicle accidents in the city of Kelowna.

+The GitHub for this project can be found [here](https://github.com/jonahedmundson/kelowna_weathercrash).

 **Table of Contents:**

 * Data Source